Reach out and understand

 - by 18 all students will have had an opportunity to contribute positively through conservation volunteering

-- By 2022 collaborate with existing and new partners to remove barriers, encouraging and enabling more young people to explore and enjoy Dartmoor outside of a formal setting; through for example: Ranger Ralph, Junior Rangers and Youth Rangers, John Muir Award and other opportunities through Scouts and Guides, Youth Hostel Association and Duke of Edinburgh Award
+- From 2022 collaborate with existing and new partners to remove barriers, encouraging and enabling more young people to explore and enjoy Dartmoor outside of a formal setting; through for example: Ranger Ralph, Junior Rangers and Youth Rangers, John Muir Award and other opportunities through Scouts and Guides, Youth Hostel Association and Duke of Edinburgh Award

 - Work with at least one secondary school to pilot an outdoor-focused school curriculum as an alternative to traditional academic learning.